Nuitka/Nuitka/UserPlugin-Creation.rst

             # check whether some specific option is set

             self.check = trace_my_plugin
-            info(" 'trace' is set to '%s'" % self.check)
+            self.info(" 'trace' is set to '%s'" % self.check)

             # do more init work here ...